k33g/k33g.github.com/_posts/2015-12-30-IOT-CHALLENGE-05.md

 layout: post
 title: Open IOT Challenge, AttA and the SpaceCows info : Open IoT Challenge, AttA and the SpaceCows
-teaser: I participate in the Open IOT Challenge, my project is called "Atta", and today I explain how to simulate a herd of animals (in movement)
+teaser: I participate in the Open IOT Challenge, my project is called "Atta", and today I explain how to simulate a herd of animals ... in movement
 ---

 #Open IOT Challenge, AttA and the SpaceCows